Undergraduate degree: BSE

 The Seamans Center for the Engineering Arts and Sciences is home to the College of Engineering.
 In addition to classrooms, conference rooms, instructional laboratories, and faculty offices, the Seamans Center houses the Lichtenberger Engineering Library, the Hanson Center for Technical Communication, a machine shop, an electronic shop, student work spaces, computational facilities, and research laboratories.
 A number of classrooms and open spaces located throughout the building were designed to readily accommodate collaborative work.

 Engineering Student Services

-The professional staff of Engineering Student Services administers student services for the College of Engineering, including advising, tutoring, student records, and global engineering.
-It also is the administrative home of Engineering Professional Development and the Hanson Center for Technical Communication.
+The professional staff of Engineering Student Services administer student services for the College of Engineering, including advising, tutoring, student records, and global engineering.
+It also is the administrative home of Engineering Career Services and the Hanson Center for Technical Communication.

-Engineering Professional Development (EPD) develops and promotes experiential education and professional opportunities for students in the College of Engineering.
-Professional staff coordinates the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including an engineering career fair each semester and other programming related to career development.
-EPD offers individual advising and class presentations on résumé and cover letter preparation, job and internship search strategies, interviewing skills, and job offer evaluation.
-EPD partners with the Pomerantz Career Center to facilitate on-campus interviewing and administration of the University's online recruiting system, HireaHawk.
+Engineering Career Services develops and promotes experiential education and professional opportunities for students in the College of Engineering.
+Professional staff coordinate the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including engineering career fairs and other programming related to career development.

-In the world's global society, engineering graduates in all disciplines are expected to have a level of global competence in order to successfully interact with colleagues and customers around the world.
-Successful engineers are able to communicate across cultures, work in ethnically and culturally diverse teams, and can effectively deal with ethical issues and conflicts arising from such differences.
+Many of today’s top employers are seeking engineering graduates with global experiences and competencies who can effectively interact with colleagues and customers around the world.
+Successful engineers are able to communicate across cultures, work on diverse teams, and productively deal with issues and conflicts arising from difference.

 Lichtenberger Engineering Library